rduivenvoorde/xytools/docs/index.rst

 Notes and versions
 ------------------

 Currently the plugin is working both with shape files and single dbf-files.
-Saving cvs files is not supported by the underlying OGR-library.
+Saving csv files is not supported by the underlying OGR-library.

 So: for a dbf you can add and remove records.
 But if you want further editing: like inserting records, adding columns etc,